psampaz/slice/README.md

 2. If the operation is not working on a nil or empty slice, then the function should return an error.

-3. If the operation accepts slice indexes as parameters, then the function should guard against out of bound index value and return an error in that case.
-Example:
+3. If the operation accepts slice indexes as parameters, then the function should guard against out of bound index values and return an error in that case.

 4. All operations should be in place operations, meaning that they should alter the original slice.